pwdo/FFC7-Main-Site/about/index.md

     Available via: your GCASH account, Cebuana Lhuillier, LBC, M. Lhuillier, Banco de Oro, BDO Financial (BDO On-site), SM Forex (Shoemart), One Network Bank. <a target="_blank" href="http://www.globe.com.ph/help/gcash/using-gcash">More info here &rsaquo;</a>

-Once deposited, please send an email with proof of payment to payment@pwdo.org with the subject “FFC 2016 Offline Payment” and indicate the following details for EACH PARTICIPANT:
+Once deposited, please send an email with proof of payment to <a href="mailto:payment@pwdo.org?subject=FFC%202016%20Offline%20Payment">payment@pwdo.org</a> with the subject “FFC 2016 Offline Payment” and indicate the following details for EACH PARTICIPANT:

 - Ticket Type:
 - Name: